Mumps: Prevention

 Mumps protection from the MMR vaccine is higher after two doses than one and is estimated to be between 79% and 95%, lower than the degree of protection against measles and rubella.
 This, however, has still been sufficient to nearly eliminate mumps in countries that vaccinate against it as well as significantly reduce frequencies of complications among the vaccinated.
 If at least one dose is received, then hospitalization rates are reduced by an estimated 50% among the infected.
 Compared to the MMR vaccine, the MMRV vaccine appears to be less effective in terms of providing mumps protection.
 A difficulty in assessing vaccine effectiveness is that there is no clear correlate of immunity, so it is not possible to predict if a person has acquired immunity from the vaccine.

 There is a lack of data on the effectiveness of a third dose of the MMR vaccine.
 In an outbreak in which a third dose was administered, it was unclear if it had any effect on reducing disease incidence, and it only appeared to boost antibodies in those who previously had little or no antibodies to mumps.
 Contraindications for mumps vaccines include prior allergic reaction to any ingredients or to neomycin, pregnancy, immunosuppression, a moderate or severe illness, having received a blood product recently, and, for MMRV vaccines specifically, a personal or familial history of seizures.
 It is also advised that women not become pregnant in the four weeks after MMR vaccination.
 No effective prophylaxis exists for mumps after one has been exposed to the virus, so vaccination or receiving immunoglobulin after exposure does not prevent progression to illness.

 For people who are infected or suspected to be infected, isolation is important in preventing the spread of the disease.
 This includes abstaining from school, childcare, work, and other settings in which people gather together.
-In health care settings, it is recommended that health care workers use precautions such as face masks to reduce the likelihood of infection and to abstain from work if they develop mumps.
+In healthcare settings, it is recommended that healthcare workers use precautions such as face masks to reduce the likelihood of infection and to abstain from work if they develop mumps.
 Additional measures taken in health care facilities include reducing wait times for mumps patients, having mumps patients wear masks, and cleaning and disinfecting areas that mumps patients use.
-The virus can be inactivated by means of formalin, ether, chloroform, heat, or ultraviolet light.
+The virus can be inactivated using formalin, ether, chloroform, heat, or ultraviolet light.